jido/Arcadam/Quirks.md

 The rule is:

 > *If an indented block follows an indented code block, then it is treated as a normal paragraph.*
+> *If a line made of a non-indented "+" is followed by an indented block, the indented block is treated*
+> *as a code block and added to the previous element separated by an empty line.*

 Let us go through this.

 * Indented code block: it can be a delimited or a non-delimited code block and must not start like a list item
 * Follows: in case of a non-delimited code block the paragraph must be after an empty line.
 For a delimited block it must be after the end delimiter or an empty line
+* Non-indented "+": that is normally used to join paragraphs in a list, but if the block is indented it becomes a code block instead

 ### More notes: